carpentries/workshop-template/CUSTOMIZATION.md

 ## Updating the repository

-If for some reason you need to get changes from this repository into the clone of it with your workshop page, please follow the steps bellow:
+If for some reason,
+such as the installation instructions having become disconnected with the current lesson material, you need to get changes from this repository into the clone of it with your workshop page, please follow the steps bellow:

-1. Add the template repository as upstream:
+1. Add the workshop-template repository as upstream:

-        $ git remote add upstream git@github.com:swcarpentry/workshop-template.git
+        $ git remote add upstream https://github.com/swcarpentry/workshop-template.git

-2. Fetch the data:
+2. Fetch the data from upstream repository (also know as the workshop-template repository):

         $ git fetch upstream